kibook/s1kd-tools/tools/s1kd-newdm/README.md

 the schema specified with the -T option.

-The templates must be written to conform to the default S1000D issue of this tool (currently 5.0).
-They will be automatically transformed when another issue is specified with the -$ option.
+The templates must be written to conform to the default S1000D issue of this tool (currently 5.0), regardless of what issue of S1000D the project is using.
+The final output will be automatically transformed when another issue is specified with the -$ option.

 The `templates` default can also be specified in the `.defaults` file to use these custom templates by default.